 5 Tips For Preventing Jaundice In Children

 - Maintain hygiene at home and around.
-Teach your kids to maintain personal hygiene at all times.
+Teach your children to maintain personal hygiene at all times to prevent microbial infections.

 - Always eat fresh and healthy food.
-Avoid eating or drinking at places with unhygienic surroundings.
+Avoid eating or drinking in places with unhygienic surroundings.
 Potentially contaminated food and water can result in jaundice.

 - Drink clean, purified water to prevent liver-related diseases that cause jaundice.

 - If you are traveling to places where diseases like malaria are prevalent, make sure you get the vaccine before you go.

 - Talk to your doctor and get the children a hepatitis B vaccine shot to prevent the illness.